__________________________________________________________________

 the original garden.
 The Indus River region is worth consideration, except that

-area of eastern India; but this river flows west instead of east, and the
+at the east side of India but the river flows west instead of east and the latitude is

-too far southward of Jerusalem’s latitude to be designated as east of
+too far south of Jerusalem’s latitude to be thought of as eastward from Jerusalem.

 (Sichuan), and is a large basin surrounded on all sides by tall mountain ranges,